15 email marketing tips to take your campaigns to the next level

 Flipping the image around fixes the problem.
 She’s pointing straight at the text subscribers should read next.

-Every time you send out a marketing email, send yourself a test email to make sure the formatting comes through intact.
+Every time you send out a marketing email, send yourself a test email (or use one of the many email preview tools on the market).
+That way, you can make sure the formatting comes through intact.

 Make it a habit to click every link in your test email.
 After all the work you put into your campaign, you wouldn’t want a broken CTA link to stop would-be conversions in their tracks!

 11. Get a second opinion

 It’s nearly impossible to copy edit your own writing.
 Fresh eyes are more likely to catch any typos that may have slipped through.
 A trusted colleague will also help you spot awkward phrasing, photo mishaps or references that might not land as well as you’d hoped.
 One extra step before you hit ‘send’ is a small price to pay to avoid an embarrassing mistake.

 One of the great things about email marketing is how easy it is to quantify.
 Clicks, opens and other success metrics are all right there on your email analytics dashboard, and A/B testing makes it easy to conduct controlled experiments.